aprs434/aprs434.github.io/README.md

 >
 > Rather, occassionally transmit an uncompressed `>`&nbsp;_Status Report_ with `CCCCD` callsign compression.

-As mentioned before, and when deemed necessary, `CCCCD` callsign compression can be used in combination with other, mostly uncompressed _Data Types._
+As mentioned before, and when deemed necessary, `CCCCD` callsign compression can be used in combination with other _Data Types._

 ### Encoding CCCC
 1. Treat the given 6&nbsp;character callsign string as a Base36 encoding.
 Decode it first to an integer.